-The LA County Library and the Los Angeles County Probation Department have a long standing partnership to support the literacy needs and lifelong success of youth in the probation system.
+LA County Library and the Los Angeles County Probation Department have a long standing partnership to support the literacy needs and lifelong success of youth in the probation system.
 This partnership has evolved over the years to include two full-time libraries, the distribution of more than 14,500 library cards to probation youth, a partnership with Operation READ staff to provide book clubs at probation camps and juvenile halls, and partnership with the Arts for Incarcerated Youth Network to share the artistic works created by the youth in the juvenile halls and probation camps.
 To learn more about these amazing partnerships, check out the pages below.

-The Central Juvenile Hall Library has been operating at Central Juvenile Hall for more than 20 years and maintains a collection of 5,500 reference books and 7,800 paperback books available for checkout.
+Central Juvenile Hall Library has been operating at Central Juvenile Hall for more than 20 years and maintains a collection of 5,500 reference books and 7,800 paperback books available for checkout.
 The students of Central Juvenile Hall benefit greatly from the wealth of library resources such as books, paperbacks and periodicals.
 This library is part of the educational and rehabilitation programs that are offered at this facility.

-Innovative programming is a key component to library service in the juvenile halls.
+Innovative programming is a key component to library service in juvenile hall.
 Programming provides an opportunity for youth to engage their minds in meaningful activities through book clubs, art workshops, life skills programs, parenting programs, team-building games, and more.
 Library programs mirror the programs youth will find available to them at the public library.

 Probation Book Clubs